igor-ka/ngcourse-next/handout/12-rxjs.md

 The last line of the code above, calls `dispose` method on our subscription after 1000ms (our observable is supposed to emit after 2000ms).
 If you run this example you will notice that this observable did not emit any values since we have called `dispose` method.

+In most of the cases we will not need to explicitly call the `dispose` method on our subscription unless we want to cancel early or our observable has a longer life span than our subscription.
+The default behaviour of an observable operators is to dispose of the subscription as soon as `onCompleted` or `onError` messages are published.
+Keep in mind that RxJS was designed to be used in a "fire and forget" fashion most of the time.

+### Releasing Resources

 Note, however that our log statement within `setTimeout` was still called.
-This is an important fact, that implies that even though our subscription was disposed of the code within the `setTimeout` was still executed, it just did not emit any values onto the observable sequence.
+This implies that even though our subscription was disposed of, the code within the `setTimeout` was still executed.
+All that we achieved is that no values were emitted onto for the observer to see, but our code block was still put on the even queue to be executed.
+In other words we did not release our resources properly which is the main use of the function we are returning in our `create` block.
+We are half way there.

 The correct implementation in this case would be to cancel the timeout instead, like so.